By Amy Grant, Board Member

 “Queen Village” is a relatively new name for Philadelphia’s oldest neighborhood.
-In 1638, Swedish immigrants settled in a “pleasant place” the Lenape tribe called “Wicacco.”
-Over the next forty years, Wiccaco grew and developed into a thriving farming community.
+In the 17th century, Swedish immigrants settled in a “pleasant place” the Lenape tribe called “Wicacco.”
+Wiccaco soon grew and developed into a thriving farming community.
 When William Penn arrived in 1682, he christened the village “Southwark” after a similarly situated neighborhood in London.

 By the 20th century, Southwark had flourished into a large, diverse community with ties to the waterfront.
-Sadly, the neighborhood began to decline in the 1950s when a highway was constructed on the Front Street corridor.
-Hundreds of buildings were demolished, families and businesses were displaced, and property values plummeted.
+Sadly, the neighborhood began to decline in the 1950s when a highway was proposed for the Front Street corridor.
+Hundreds of buildings were soon demolished, families and businesses were displaced, and property values plummeted.

 In 1962, concerned residents, businesses, and organizations — including Gloria Dei Church — began working together to revitalize the northeast section of Southwark.
 Since this “new” neighborhood would need a new name, a task force was formed to evaluate branding ideas.

 The task force began looking into the history of the area.
 They were delighted to discover that several east-west streets — Queen, Christian, and Catharine — appeared on early 18th century maps of Philadelphia.
-These street names were probably chosen to honor Queen Christina of Sweden (1626-1689) who reigned when her subjects arrived here in 1638.
+They concluded that these street names were probably chosen to honor Queen Christina of Sweden (1626-1689) who reigned when her subjects arrived in Delaware in 1638.
 In all likelihood, the first streets in the area were built by these early Swedish settlers or their descendants.
 The neighborhood was renamed “Queen Village” in celebration of these early pioneers and their enduring legacy.